Skip to content

 πŸ›£οΈ Router Configuration

 The routerFactory function connects your root App component and generated routes to the framework's native router.
-It accepts a callback receiving:
+It accepts a callback receiving auto-generated route definitions from KosmoJS.

 The callback must return two functions: